Find what you are looking for

 What has changed?

-ASC has revised its Feed Standard to V1.2, taking into account feedback collected in targeted engagements.
+ASC has revised its Feed Standard to V1.2, taking into account feedback collected in targeted stakeholder consultations.

-ASC Feed Standard V1.1 (released 1 May 2025) will no longer come into effect on 1 November 2025 but will be superseded by an Urgent Revision to ASC Feed Standard V1.2 due for release 19 December 2025, effective and mandatory on 2 February 2026.
+ASC Feed Standard V1.1 (released 1 May 2025) did not come into effect on 1 November 2025 and has been superseded by an Urgent Revision to ASC Feed Standard V1.2, released 19 December 2025, effective and mandatory on 2 February 2026.

-An Urgent Revision is a process which involves additional substantive changes to select indicators.
+An Urgent Revision is a process which involves additional and focused substantive changes to select indicators.

-The substantive changes as announced for V1.1 will still be implemented to:
+The substantive changes as announced for V1.1 will still be implemented.
+These are:

-The additional substantive changes for V1.2 cover required due diligence outcomes for primary raw materials under Principle 2 and mass balance eligibility volume calculation.
+The additional substantive changes for V1.2 cover permitted due diligence outcomes for primary raw materials under Principle 2 and mass balance eligibility volume calculations.
 These are:

-• Exception to indicator 2.2.9 to permit sourcing of Pathway 1 (country scorecard) identified medium risk ingredients for use in non-ASC aquafeeds and as non-eligible ingredients in ASC Mass Balance production model feeds
+• Exception introduced to indicator 2.2.9 to permit sourcing of identified Principle 2 Due Diligence Medium Risk ingredients, for use in non-ASC aquafeeds and as non-eligible ingredients in ASC Mass Balance production model feeds.

-• This would be for a limited time (three years) after which only low risk would be acceptable again
+• This would be for a limited time (three years) from 2 February 2026, after which requirements will revert to Low Risk only outcomes of Due Diligence;

-• Modification to mass balance eligible volume calculation to require a minimum volume sourcing requirement for Category 1 plant materials
+• Modification to indicator 3.2.2 to require a minimum sourcing volume of eligible Category 1 plant materials.

 A full list of changes can be found in the document version history table in the ASC Feed Standard V1.2.

-ASC Feed Standard V1.2 and ASC Feed Interpretation Manual V1.2 are due for release December 2025.
+ASC Feed Standard V1.2 and ASC Feed Interpretation Manual V1.2 were released 19 December 2025.

 ASC Feed Standard V1.2 comes into effect from 2 February 2026.
 Any feed mill audits announced on or after this date must be against the new version (V1.2) and will be audited in conjunction with the new ASC Farm and Feed CAR v1.0.